 Ignoring findings via inline comments

-Semgrep allows for ignoring, or whitelisting, findings in code by specifying a
+Semgrep allows for ignoring findings in code by specifying a

-nosem comment will ignore all Semgrep findings on the line it appears.
+nosemgrep comment ignores all Semgrep findings for the line on which it appears.
 A

-nosem comment specifying a specific rule ID will only ignore the specified rule.
+nosemgrep comment specifying a specific rule ID only ignores the specified rule.
 Multiple rules can be ignored using a comma-delimited list.